Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Single particle motion

 where $E_z$ is the component of the electric field parallel to the magnetic field.
 This equation simply describes a particle accelerating along the magnetic field.
 In the perpendicular direction, assuming ${\bf E} = E_x {\bf \hat{x}}+E_z {\bf \hat{z}}$ [(so that $E_y=0$)], the Lorentz equation becomes

 Taking the second derivative of the velocity gives

-These equations describe gyration superimposed on [a] drift in the ${\bf E} \times {\bf B}$ direction.\activity{Use Eq.~(\ref{eq:derivvel}) to formulate (in a general vector expression) the magnitude of the ${\bf E} \times {\bf B}$ drift (in case you need a hint: assume the velocity can be described by an oscillatory component plus a constant drift).}
+These equations describe gyration superimposed on [a] drift in the ${\bf E} \times {\bf B}$ direction.\sactivity{$\circledS$ {\em Show:} Use Eq.~(\ref{eq:derivvel}) to formulate (in a general vector expression) the magnitude of the ${\bf E} \times {\bf B}$ drift (in case you need a hint: assume the velocity can be described by an oscillatory component plus a constant drift). \mylabel{act:exbdrift}}

-{\bf General force drift:} [If for the electrical force $q{\bf E}$ we substituted another force ${\bf F}$ (such as gravity)] into the ${\bf E} \times {\bf B}$ drift equation creates a general force equation,\indexit{particle motion| general force drift}
+{\bf General force drift:} [If \indexit{particle!drift!general force}for the electrical force $q{\bf E}$ we substituted another force ${\bf F}$ (such as gravity)] into the ${\bf E} \times {\bf B}$ drift equation creates a general force equation,\indexit{particle!general force drift}

 This equation can be used to define the drift velocity caused by any general force.
 Other types of drift include curvature drift caused by a centrifugal force related to the curvature of the dipole field lines, polarization drift that results from a slowly varying electric field, and a gravitational drift. [\ldots]''